ClickHouse Configuration

 If you're using a distributed ClickHouse cluster with multiple shards/replicas, you have two options:

-2. Find the actual cluster name: Query your ClickHouse installation to get the specific cluster name
+{cluster}macro (recommended): A common convention where{cluster}is configured as a macro that resolves to your cluster name - Find the actual cluster name: Query your ClickHouse installation to get the specific cluster name

 -- Check if the {cluster} macro is available